 1. The District shall promptly consider and act on each administratively complete application for a permit.
-Within 60 days after an administratively complete application is filed, the general manager shall schedule a hearing on the application if a hearing is required.
-The hearing shall be held within 35 days after the day on which the hearing schedule is established, unless a continuance is granted for good cause.
-The application will expire if the information requested in the application is not provided to the District within 30 days after a written request by the District.
+Within sixty (60) days after an administratively complete application is filed, the general manager shall schedule a hearing on the application if a hearing is required.
+The hearing shall be held within thirty-five (35) days after the day on which the hearing schedule is established, unless a continuance is granted for good cause.
+The application will expire if the information requested in the application is not provided to the District within thirty (30) days after a written request by the District.
 An administratively complete application requires information set forth in accordance with Sections 36.113 and 36.1131, Texas Water Code, and these rules.
-If, within 60 days after the date the administratively complete application is submitted, an application has not been acted on or set for a hearing on a specific date, the applicant may request the Board to promptly give notice and schedule a hearing or petition the District Court in the county where the land is located for a writ of mandamus to compel the District to act on the application or set a date for a hearing on the application is concluded.
+If, within sixty (60) days after the date the administratively complete application is submitted, an application has not been acted on or set for a hearing on a specific date, the applicant may request the Board to promptly give notice and schedule a hearing or petition the District Court in the county where the land is located for a writ of mandamus to compel the District to act on the application or set a date for a hearing on the application.
+The District shall act on the application within 60 days after the date the final hearing on the application is concluded.
 [Amended October 14, 2008] [Amended June 12, 2012]